 Poupart’s (1967)

 Step inside, and you’ll be transported to a French countryside bakery.
-For more than 40 years, the Poupart family has been making the finest French pastries, Old World bread, sweet treats, and savory soups and sandwiches.
-Dine-in, order out, or even ship king cake to your friends and family back home.
+For over 40 years, the Poupart family has made the finest French pastries, Old World bread, sweet treats, and savory soups and sandwiches.
+Dine in, order out, or even ship a king cake to your friends and family around the country.

 Laura’s 2 (1968)